ironscar/spring-six-pro/readme.md

   - they can be chained in sequence to keep converting from one `Mono` to another
 - Figure out how to add: [TODO]
   - path variable and request params
-  - auth config in DB
+  - auth config in MongoDB
   - reactive exception controller
   - all types of http methods
   - DB calls